billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 to give SpikeGLX sustained CPU performance.
 Avoid this processor family.

-On the other hand, Intel's 14th generation includes another family called 'Refreshed Raptor Lake' with CPUs labeled by 'HX' such as the i9-14900HX.
+On the other hand, Intel's 14th generation includes another family called 'Refreshed Raptor Lake' (or 'Core HX') with examples such as the 'i9-14900HX.'
 These are performance oriented CPUs that should be fine.
 We have tested 13th generation 'Raptor Lake' CPUs such as the 'Core 5 210H' and the 'i7-13700H' which are actually less expensive than the Core Ultras yet